csparker/deep_qmri/Hackers_Guide.md

 <summary><h3>3.
 Maximum aposteriori inference</h3></summary>
 <br>

-- Specify plausible priors on each parameters based on the literature.
+- Specify plausible priors on each parameter based on the literature.
 	- These may be specific to a particular anatomical region.

 - Adapt the network to perform maximum aposteriori inference
-	- This should be a simple update.

 </details>

 <br/>